Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Summary and Conclusion

 Next, we have proposed the eigenmode projection as a generalization of the $\vec{A} = 0$ projection and applied to light hadron and glueball masses.
 We have obtained similar results both for light hadron and glueball masses: mass splitting between different spin states approximately vanishes near the $\vec{A} = 0$ projection and the original masses are reproduced with just 328 (1.00 \%) low-lying eigenmodes.
 We have also found that the $N-\Delta$ and $0^{++}-2^{++}$ mass splittings become evident when projected with more than 33 (0.10 \%) low-lying eigenmodes, suggesting emergence of the color-magnetic interactions.

 The eigenmode projection has introduced a new perspective in the analysis of low-energy phenomena in QCD, namely the relevant eigenmodes.
-From Fig.~\ref{fig:eigenvalue}, we can see that the 33-th and 328-th smallest eigenvalues correspond to low-lying eigenmodes of about $\qty(\SI{0.5}{GeV})^2$ and $\qty(\SI{1.3}{GeV})^2$, respectively.
+From Fig.~\ref{fig:eigenvalue}, we can see that the 33-th and 328-th smallest eigenvalues correspond to low-lying eigenmodes of about $(0.5 {\rm GeV})^2$ and $(1.3 {\rm GeV})^2$, respectively.
 These energies might correspond to the energy scales of color-magnetic interactions and constituent quark mass generation, respectively.
-Our study suggests a possibility that the quark model can be derived from Coulomb gauge QCD by a reduction of high-lying spatial gluons above $\SI{1.3}{GeV}$.

-As an interesting prospective, a QCD-based constituent gluon model might be able to be formulated from Coulomb gauge QCD with the reduction of high-lying spatial gluons, and its combination with the quark model might describe wide category of hadrons including glueballs and hybrids.
+Our study suggests a possibility that the quark model can be derived from Coulomb gauge QCD by a reduction of high-lying spatial gluons above $1.3{\rm GeV}$.
+Also, a QCD-based constituent gluon model might be able to be formulated from Coulomb gauge QCD with the reduction of high-lying spatial gluons, and its combination with the quark model might describe wide category of hadrons including glueballs and hybrids.

+In this way, we find some remnants of the quark model in the QCD vacuum generated from lattice QCD simulations in the Coulomb gauge.
+We expect that the Coulomb gauge is one of the suitable gauge to connect the quark model from QCD.

+Finally, we mention remaining questions and related future works.
+Still now, the quark model has a difficult puzzle as to the physical reason why the non-relativistic potential model phenomenologically works even in the light quark sector.
+Although some relativized version of the quark model has improved the kinetic term of quarks \cite{Godfrey:1985xj,Capstick:1986ter, Loring:2001kx,Ebert:2007nw,Ebert:2009ub}, it is still based on the potential picture.
+It is difficult to imagine that such a naive quark potential model works for light hadrons because non-relativistic effect should appear for light quarks.
+A physical reason of the phenomenological success of the quark potential model might be a large constituent quark mass of about 0.3 {\rm GeV} in the light-quark sector, reflecting spontaneous chiral symmetry breaking.

-As a future work, it is necessary to check the effects of dynamical quarks using the full lattice QCD simulations.
-It is also desirable to study the eigenmode projection with different operators, such as the Laplacian, to check whether the Faddeev-Popov operator is special or not in the current approach.
+Then, as a future work, it is necessary to check the effects of dynamical quarks using the full lattice QCD simulations.
+In particular, it would be interesting to evaluate the effect of quark motion with changing the current quark mass, since the quark potential picture works for heavy quarks and it might show some discrepancy for light quarks.

+In this paper, we have shown that only low-lying modes of the Faddeev-Popov operator $D_i \partial_i$ give the relevant contribution on hadron masses.
+In other words, all the high-lying Faddeev-Popov modes do not seem to contribute the hadron masses.
+Then, it is an interesting challenge to construct some effective field theory only with the low-lying Faddeev-Popov modes starting from QCD, since it might be an intermediate theory connecting between QCD and the quark model.
+However, such an attempt would be highly difficult in the analytical manner.